besley/Slickflow/README.md

     jump the process over by serveral steps forward or backward.

 **6. Process Version**
-     the process has version property to upgrade a new definiton.
+     the process has version property to upgrade a new definition due to business process changed.
 **7. XML Cache**
-     the runtime instance use cache to keep xml process diagram by an expired duration parameter.
+     the runtime instance use cache to keep xml process diagram by an expired duration.
 **8. Code Style**
  **0). model**